Cartels and Price Fixing Defence Lawyers

 - Advising you on any multi-jurisdictional issues

-- Ensuring that you have the best legal defence in place if any charges are brought and criminal proceedings commence
+- Putting the best legal defence in place if any charges are brought

 Price cartels and anti-competitive practices are very serious offences, so if you have been accused of any of these crimes, it is vital to speak to JMW Solicitors about your options as soon as possible.